Mixxy3k/Aoria-Archive/README.md

   - Windows (64bit)
 - Update SFML to 2.5.0
 - New Classes
-  - ConsoleMenager - Hide restore and write log
+  - ConsoleManager - Hide restore and write log
   - TextureMenager - Well Texturers + Font!
   - Engine - Write loading text!
 (In future draw sprites and do logic with love <3)